marneninarahari/FourthBrain_MachineLearningEngineerProgram/README.md

 # MachineLearningEngineerProgram

 # Program Outcomes
 FourthBrain trains aspiring Machine Learning engineers in the technical and practical skills necessary to contribute immediately to an AI team.
-At the end of the Machine Learning Engineer program, students will be able to:
+FourthBrain Machine Learning Engineers will be able to:

 ● Build, validate and test data models via supervised, unsupervised, and semi-supervised methods ● Apply Deep Learning methods to computer vision, perception and other scenarios